jkuusto/presenter/README.md

 - The malicious site contains a form that auto-submits a request to the polling application, using the victim's authenticated session.
 The polling application processes the request as if it were initiated by the victim.
 The threat actor may want to manipulate the results of a poll by casting votes without the users' knowledge or they may want to introduce inappropriate or misleading choices to an existing poll question.

-Here is an example where the threat actor has tricker the victim to click a link to a site where the victim's authentication is used to automatically vote for choice 1:
+Here is an example where the threat actor has tricked the victim to click a link to a site where the victim's authentication is abused to vote for choice 1 automatically:
 ```
 <form action="http://localhost:8000/polls/1/vote/" method="post" id="snkeakyForm">
     <input type="hidden" name="choice" value="1">